f-o-a-m/chanterelle/docs/deployments.rst

 .. code-block:: haskell

-   type Constructor args = forall eff.
-TransactionOptions NoPay -> HexString -> Record args -> Web3 HexString
+   type Constructor args = TransactionOptions NoPay -> HexString -> Record args -> Web3 HexString

 In other words, ``Constructor args`` is the type a function taking in some ``TransactionOptions NoPay`` (constructors are not payable transactions), the deployment bytepurescriptcode, and a record of type ``Record args``.
 It will format the transaction and submit it via an ``eth_sendTransaction`` RPC call, returning the transaction hash as a ``HexString``.